 Other than that I cant study its not happening, I think theres other things to consider, Devlin, other than justr not liking the space

-Girl
+Danielle

 Christian makes a good point.
 That is just as important as other issues.
 Wants to recap on what ppl have been saying